> . , * + ~ : { } ( ) [ ]

 CSS is read right to left.

-The selector a * { } can be as read "all elements that are descendants of a element".
+can be as read "all elements that are descendants of a

-Child Selector: a > b { }
+Child selector: a > b { }

 The child selector matches only those elements matched by the second selector that are the direct children of elements matched by the first 🤯